embrace-io/embrace-docs/docs/ios/features/background-sessions.md

 This means that a background session could be 1 hour long, but only 1 minute in that hour will have any kind of activity.

 Here are some examples of what can start a background session:
-- The app is active and it is sent to the background: This can happen when the user minimizes the app manually or another app goes to the foreground.
+- The app is active and it is sent to the background: this can happen when the user minimizes the app manually or another app goes to the foreground.
-- The app is closed and then gets "waken up" in the background by the OS: Usually happens when the app is configured with background tasks like handling silent push notifications.
+- The app is closed and then gets "waken up" in the background by the OS: usually happens when the app is configured with background tasks like handling silent push notifications.

 :::info
 Capturing background sessions requires v5.15.0 or higher.